lokmanTech/terms/README.md

 ## Governing Law

-These Terms of Use are governed by and construed in accordance with the laws of Malaysia.
-Any disputes arising from these terms shall be subject to the exclusive jurisdiction of the courts in Malaysia.
+These Terms of Use are governed by and construed in accordance with the laws of Malaysia or your residence country.
+Any disputes arising from these terms shall be subject to the exclusive jurisdiction of the courts in Malaysia or your residence country.

 ## Changes to Terms